college-of-pharmacy-gachon-university/GPCR-IPL_Score/readme.md

 ## Description:

-Here, the Machine Learning based Classifiers have been built to learn the interaction of GPCR protein-ligand complexes.
-The interactions are further learned using the SHAP plot.
+Here, the Machine Learning based Classifiers have been built to learn the various interaction of GPCR protein-ligand complexes.
+These interactions are further learned using the SHAP plot.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/51576785/229001792-230f8050-1bff-47c2-a69a-dde9e7b3928d.png"/>